Mancini homers twice again, Orioles rout Blue Jays 11-4

 Mancini, who finished 3 for 5 with four RBIs, matched the major league record for home runs in the first 12 games of a career with seven, joining Trevor Story and Dino Restelli.
 He hit three homers in five games last September.

-''It's humbling to hear that, especially with how many legends have played the game,'' Mancini said. ''To make your mark in any way is really neat.''

-Using bats borrowed from Mancini's locker - he uses a Louisville Slugger C243 - Manny Machado and Craig Gentry also homered for Baltimore.
-They each hit a two-run shot off Dermody as the Orioles piled on late against their slumping AL East foes.
+Manny Machado and Craig Gentry also homered for Baltimore, each hitting a two-run shot off Dermody as the Orioles piled on late against their struggling AL East foes.

-''It was pretty fun and pretty cool that they both hit home runs,'' Mancini said. ''I might need an extra shipment here soon.''

-Orioles manager Buck Showalter was both amused and amazed at the productive bat-sharing.

 Toronto lost for the eighth time in nine games and dropped to 2-10 overall.
 The Blue Jays have scored 34 total runs, the fewest in the majors.